-As a small business owner, hiring the right employee can be a boon or bust for your company.
-A great person can be as efficient and effective as a well-oiled machine.
-A sub-par employee can throw a wrench into the gears and grind your team’s productivity to a halt.
+As a small business owner, hiring the right employee can be a boon for your company.
+But, a sub-par employee can throw a wrench into the gears and grind your team’s productivity to a halt.
 The risk of a bad hire can be reduced by running a background check beforehand.
 To run a background, the screener needs to understand and abide by the laws first of all.
 Then gain explicit consent from the applicant to proceed.
 From there, the screener collects pertinent personal information from the job applicant to run the check.
 Finally, check the results thoroughly.

 Growing your business requires top-tier talent you can rely on.
 You need to feel truly confident when filling new roles and vacant positions.
 One of the best ways to protect your business and grow your team is by running online background checks during the hiring process.

 Understanding how to do a background check can help you mitigate substantial risks.

 Your top job candidate just completed the interview and you think that they are a perfect fit for the role.
 You can’t wait to offer them a job.
 How can you become more certain you’ve just met your next potential superstar?
 Go with what your gut tells you?
 Do another Google search to puzzle together some nuggets about a person’s background?

 Instead, help protect your business, support your team and save your reputation by running a compliant, online background check.

 Even if a candidate looks perfect on paper, it’s crucial that you take the time and consider doing a background check on someone to ensure that you’re hiring a good employee.
 There are many kinds of background checks.
 And the right one for your business depends on your industry and your organization’s needs.

 - Information on any relevant criminal past